ensomnatt/webfetch/README.md

 ## Description

-webfetch is a program that shows your system info in the web as a systemd unit. it can be use for a servers or personal computers just for fun.
+webfetch is a program that displays your system information on the web, running as a systemd unit.
+it can be used on servers or personal computers - just for fun.

 ## Installation